Jen-Shk/wifi-qr-code-generator/README.md

 - Works on both mobile and desktop browsers

 ## How to use
-1. Go to the Generator tab, enter Wi-Fi details, then click generate.
+1. Go to the **Generator** tab, enter Wi-Fi details, then click generate.
 You can download or copy the code.
-2. Go to the Scanner tab, allow camera access, and point it at a QR code.
+2. Go to the **Scanner tab**, allow camera access, and point it at a QR code.
 It will show the Wi-Fi name and password.

 ## Notes
 - The scanner asks for camera permission, but it is safe.
 The camera is only used inside your browser and nothing is stored.